What is Vaping?

 E-liquid is often called e-juice or vape juice and it comes in a wide selection of colorful pods, cartridges and bottles filled with the liquid.
 The liquid is made with a propylene glycol or vegetable glycerin base, water, and added flavorings and liquid nicotine.
 Additionally, depending on the liquid purchased, it can also contain marijuana (THC), other potentially harmful chemicals, and/or fine particles.

-Flavoring: is an additive which comes in over 7,000 flavors, including candy, fruit, mint, and coffee.
+Flavoring is an additive which comes in over 7,000 flavors, including candy, fruit, mint, and coffee.

 It is very important to realize that vaping a "flavored only" e-liquid does not mean

-the flavoring is the only ingredient in it.
+the flavoring is the only ingredient.

-THC: The addictive ingredient found in cannabis e-liquid and traditional marijuana products.
+THC is the addictive ingredient found in cannabis e-liquid and traditional marijuana products.
 E-liquids with THC oil is usually mixed with chemical agents such as: vegetable glycerin, propylene glycol, MCT oil, or PEG 400, and some of these agents, alone, can pose serious health risks.

-How is Vaping Harmful?
+How is vaping harmful?

 Although some argue it's still too early to tell the overall affects of vaping on our health, it is clear that like traditional cigarettes, e-cigarettes can lead to a number of serious health issues for the user and even for those around them.

 One particular chemical, diacetyl, can be found in flavors like vanilla, maple and coconut.
 When inhaled, this chemical can cause a serious, irreversible lung disease referred to as "popcorn lung".
-It scars the tiny air sacs in the lungs, narrowing the airways causing chronic coughing, wheezing and shortness of breath.
+It scars the tiny air sacs in the lungs, narrowing the airways, causing chronic coughing, wheezing and shortness of breath.